Born This Way (album): Music and lyrical content

 The album's fifth track is "Americano", a mariachi song with techno, house and disco influences.
 Written in Spanish and English, Gaga composed "Americano" in response to the Arizona immigration law Arizona SB 1070.
-Critics have noted vaudevillian elements within the song, and it has been compared to the work of Judy Garland, with Gaga claiming that she sees influence from French chanson singer Édith Piaf.
-The sixth track, "Hair" is a song about expressing freedom through one's hair.
-The song has a dance-pop melody, yet it has influences from rock/heavy metal music artists like Bruce Springsteen, Iron Maiden and Kiss.
+Critics have noted vaudevillian elements within the song, and it has been compared to the work of Judy Garland by Billboard, with Gaga claiming that she sees influence from French chanson singer Édith Piaf.
+"Hair" is a song about expressing freedom through one's hair.
+The song has a dance-pop melody, yet it has influences from rock/heavy metal music artists like Springsteen, Iron Maiden and Kiss.
 It has also been noted to incorporate disco and Europop.
-The seventh track, "Scheiße" contains faux-German lyrics and has a message of feminism, accompanied by a heavy synths, techno beats, as well as Euro disco influences.
-The song's melody has drawn comparisons to Madonna and electroclash artist Miss Kittin.
+"Scheiße", contains faux-German lyrics and has a message of feminism, accompanied by a heavy synths, techno beats, as well as Euro disco influences.
+Dan Martin from NME stated that the song's melody has drawn comparisons to Madonna and electroclash artist Miss Kittin.
 After "Scheiße" is "Bloody Mary", which is a relatively slow-tempo and dark electropop song containing "plucked strings" and "filthy beats", as well as numerous religious references, a trance-influenced melody, and lyrics infused in French and Spanish.
 "Bad Kids" contains 1980s synthpop influences and electric guitars.
-Its disco beat has been compared to the music of Donna Summer, and influences of heavy metal music have been found within its composition.
+Martin also compared its disco beat to the music of Donna Summer, and noticed that influences of heavy metal music have been found within its composition.

 "Highway Unicorn (Road to Love)" is Born This Way's tenth track.
-A dance-pop song, it has been noted to have Bruce Springsteen influences, as well as powerful drums and synths.
-"Heavy Metal Lover", the eleventh track, is a song of electropop and techno tendencies, which has been noted to contain elements of house music, electro-industrial beats, and has been compared to the power pop of the 1990s.
+A dance-pop song, it has been noted to have Springsteen influences by Rolling Stone's Rosen, as well as powerful drums and synths.
+The next is "Heavy Metal Lover", a song of electropop and techno tendencies, which has been noted to contain elements of house music, electro-industrial beats, and has been compared to the power pop of the 1990s.
 Synthesizers are used as a focal point for the song.
-Following "Heavy Metal Lover" is "Electric Chapel", a heavy metal-influenced pop song noted to contain elements of Europop that has been compared to the work of Madonna.
-The album's thirteenth track, "You and I", is a rock and roll ballad which contains elements of country rock music.
-The song contains a moderato tempo, and Queen guitarist Brian May is also featured on the track.
-The track, furthermore, samples Queen's 1977 single "We Will Rock You".
+Following "Heavy Metal Lover" is "Electric Chapel", a heavy metal-influenced pop song noted to contain elements of Europop that has been compared to the work of Madonna by some reviewers.
+"You and I", is a rock and roll ballad which contains elements of country rock music.
+The song contains a moderato tempo, and Queen guitarist May is also featured on it.
+The song, furthermore, samples Queen's 1977 single "We Will Rock You".

 The fourteenth track is "The Edge of Glory", which refers to the death of Gaga's grandfather.
 It is an upbeat song of dance-pop, electronic rock and synthpop tendencies; it also contains a saxophone solo by Clemons which has drawn comparisons to blues music.
 One of the bonus tracks is "Black Jesus + Amen Fashion", a pop song which draws influences from 1980s and 1990s electronic and club music, including Broadway.
-"Fashion of His Love", the second bonus track, is a 1980s-influenced dance-pop song that contains references to the late fashion designer Alexander McQueen.
+"Fashion of His Love" is a 1980s-influenced dance-pop song that contains references to the late fashion designer Alexander McQueen.
 The last bonus track is "The Queen", a synth-rock song that talks about self-confidence and bravery.